yonglinzhong/social-media-dashboard-with-theme-switch/README.md

 This project was based on the project idea from [Frontend Mentor](https://www.frontendmentor.io) and bootstrapped with Create React App.
 The goal is to build a social media dashboard with a light/dark theme toggle ability.
-To achieve this feature, the project has been used [styled-system](https://styled-system.com) and [style-component](https://styled-components.com) to control the styles basing on different global themes that has been configured.
+To achieve this feature, the project has been used [styled-system](https://styled-system.com) and [style-component](https://styled-components.com) to control the styles basing on different global themes that have been configured.

 ## **[Live Demo](https://social-media-dashboard-with-theme-switch.yonglinzhong.now.sh)**